-NUnit and xUnit are both popular open-source unit testing frameworks for .NET applications.
-While they share many similarities, there are some key differences between the two that developers should consider when choosing a testing framework for their project.
+NUnit and xUnit are both popular unit-testing frameworks for the .NET ecosystem.
+While they have similar purposes, there are some differences between them.
+Choose the one that best fits your team’s preferences and requirements.

 As per the NuGet website, XUnit has around 229.5 million downloads and NUnit has 188 million downloads.
 The majority of current Net projects use xUnit, yet NUnit hasn’t lost any of its attraction.

 The .Net platform has three commonly utilized unit testing frameworks, namely MsTest, Nunit, and xUnit, each with distinct characteristics.
 This article will focus on the comparison between Nunit and xUnit, highlighting the differences between the two frameworks.

 NUnit is ported from a Java testing framework named “JUnit”.
 It’s a mature framework with a long history starting from JUnit in 1998.

 As per StackOverflow, NUnit has been tagged around 7100 times.

 As per nuget.org, NUnit has around 188 million downloads.
 And, the average per day download is 44k.

 The above images show, that NUnit still has a large fan following and developers still love NUnit to write test cases.

 Along with that consider these points as well while choosing the NUnit framework.